The Siyafunda CTC Model

 We work with the community to assess the information needs and communication requirements, and to carry out awareness campaigns on the potential benefits of the internet.
 We are ensuring that key community leaders involved in campaigns provide full disclosure, because they know what the most appropriate channel to reach the community (at the same time, also become familiar with the benefits of the internet).
 We obtain the commitment of local government and NGOs towards the project.

 - Identify and support local “champions”

-- Involving the community in the design, implementation and management of centre
+- Involving the community in the design, implementation and management of center

-- Ensuring that the community is willing to strive to maintain the centre’s operation in the long term
+- Ensuring that the community is willing to strive to maintain the center’s operation in the long term

 - Ensuring participation of all community representatives, including women and the youth